Managing by Network

 We invite applications from employees in the federal workforce, including National/Headquarters; Multi-State Program Areas; State, Regional, or District Offices; and Site-Based or Field Offices.
 Employees with critical support roles, such as grants and agreements, contracting, public affairs, information collections, and law enforcement are eligible to apply.

 The Academy also invites applications from individuals who work with at least one cohost agency of the course.
-Federal, state, regional authority, county, municipal, tribes, and nonprofit representatives who work with cohost agencies are invited to apply.
+Federal, state, regional authority, county, municipal, Native nations, and nonprofit representatives who work with cohost agencies are invited to apply.
 Contractors for these agencies are also eligible to apply.

 The Managing by Network course is limited to 120 participants.
-Selection is competitive and opens in October of each year.
+Selection is competitive and opens in the fall each year.

 FAQ